External Alerting for Intrusion Events

 • Deploy configuration changes.

-Managed devices can send intrusion events as syslog alerts using a particular facility and Severity, so that the logging host can categorize the alerts.
-The facility specifies the subsystem that generated it.
-These facility and Severity values do not appear in the actual syslog messages.
+Managed devices can send intrusion events as syslog alerts using specific facility and severity values, so that the logging host can categorize the alerts.
+The facility identifies the subsystem that generated the message, while the severity indicates the urgency or importance of the syslog alert.
+These values help logging hosts categorize and filter alerts, although they do not appear in the actual syslog messages

 Choose values that make sense based on your environment.
 Local configuration files (such as syslog.conf on UNIX-based logging hosts) may indicate which facilities are saved to which log files.